2 Alabama Women Have Been Charged With Sexually Abusing Multiple Nursing Home Patients

 The victims’ families have been notified of the abuse that took place at Marshall Manor.
 The District Attorney’s office has also clarified that Marshall Manor has been fully cooperative with the ongoing investigation.

-According to WAAY 31, the statement from the nursing home continued, saying, “We love and care about all of our residents at Marshall Manor.
+According to WAAY 31, the statement from the nursing home continued, saying, “We appreciate the trust they have placed in us and don’t take it for granted.
+We love and care about all of our residents at Marshall Manor.
 Our first obligation is to them, which includes being honest with them.
 That’s why we notified every family about what happened at Marshall Manor – including those who were directly affected and those who were not.”

 The article doesn’t reveal the names of the victims or the exact events that took place at the nursing home.
 As authorities are still investigating the circumstances surrounding Scroggins and Johnstons’ arrests, it is likely the full account of the abuse will not come to light until after the authorities complete their investigation.
-It is also not clear how the abuse came to light or who reported the two women.
+Neither source indicates who reported the women to the police or how the abuse was detected.

-Disturbingly, investigators have not yet revealed how long the abuse was ongoing, but given how many patients the two women allegedly abused, it must have been for some time.
-We also don’t know whether or not the women were working together.
+Disturbingly, investigators have not yet revealed how long the abuse went on, but given how many patients the two women allegedly abused, it may have been for a lengthy period.